KnowledgeForwardSolutions/CheckDigits.Net/README.md

 three fields (document number, date of birth and date of expiry) as well as the composite check digit.
 If any of the check digits fail validation then the Validate method will return ```false```.

+The ICAO 9303 Document Size TD2 algorithm only supports validation of check digits and does support calculation of check digits.

 #### Details